Best and Safest Reusable Water Bottles

 Sigg Kids’ Water Bottle

-Sigg’s kids’ reusable water bottles come in two sizes (0.3 liters and 0.4 liters) and cost about $19.
+Sigg’s kids’ reusable water bottles come in three sizes (0.3, 0.4 and 0.6 liters) and cost about $30+ (unless you buy on Amazon where you can find it a much lower price point).
 Unless you are buying for a toddler, just get the 0.4 liter version which is about 13.5 ounces.
 This is a pretty great water bottle.
 Kids love them because they have a variety of cute designs and parents love them because they fit easily into a lunchbox.
 Sigg water bottles are available with a variety of different spouts.
 The Hello Kitty designed water bottle we use has a twist nozzle and a flip-up cap that provides a tight, durable cover.

 The reusable water bottle is made from aluminum with an EcoCare liner that is BPA and phthalate free.
 The bottles are 100% recyclable.